-Our U.K. SAR contract can be terminated at will and is subject to certain other rights of the DfT.
+Our U.K. SAR contract can be terminated and is subject to certain other rights of the DfT.

-Our U.K. SAR contract, which accounted for approximately 20% of our revenues for the nine months ended December 31, 2022, allows the DfT to cancel the contract for any reason upon notice and payment of a specified cancellation fee based on the number of bases reduced as a result of the exercise and the timing of the exercise.
+Our U.K. SAR contract, which accounted for approximately 21% of our revenues for the fiscal year ended March 31, 2022, allows the DfT to cancel the contract for any reason upon notice and payment of a specified cancellation fee based on the number of bases reduced as a result of the exercise and the timing of the exercise.
 Prior to any cancellation or termination of the contract, the DfT may also invite tenders to award a contract for the SAR services we provide to a replacement contractor.
+The DfT has invited tenders due in the summer of 2021 for these services following the expiration of our current U.K. SAR contract in 2026.

 Additionally, the U.K. SAR contract grants the DfT the option to require us to transfer to the DfT, at termination or expiration, either the lease or the ownership of some or all of the helicopters and ground facilities that service the U.K. SAR contract.
 The DfT may alternatively require that we or the owner, as the case may be, transfer the lease or ownership of the helicopters and ground facilities to any replacement service provider.
 If the DfT wishes to transfer ownership, it must pay a specified option exercise fee based on the value of the helicopters.
 If the DfT wishes to transfer the lease, it does not have to pay an option exercise fee.
-We currently lease a significant number of the aircraft to service the U.K. SAR contract.
-Although we are entitled to some compensation for termination or early expiration if we are not at fault for a breach of the agreement, termination or early expiration of the U.K. SAR contract would result in a significant loss of expected revenues.
+We currently lease a significant number of the aircraft that service the U.K. SAR contract.
+Although we are entitled to some compensation for termination or early expiration if we are not at fault, termination or early expiration of the U.K. SAR contract would result in a significant loss of expected revenues.
 Additionally, we do not have the right to cause the transfer of the ground facilities supporting the U.K. SAR contract to the replacement service provider.
 If alternative long-term uses were not identified for these facilities, we could incur recurring fixed expenses for these non-revenues producing assets if we were unable to sell them to a replacement contractor or other party in the event the U.K. SAR contract is terminated.